As of this writing, we are heading into 18 months under COVID-19 conditions.

 The content in these episodes ranged from tips on how to improve your Street Fighter V skills to insights on professional avenues to pursue in esports.
 Interactivity with live Q&A and polling provided direction for a lot of the content discussed in the series and the conversations continued on Twitter.

-Some community managers are now using Discord (a VoIP, instant messaging and digital distribution platform) servers and creating channels within them to reach different audiences for the same brand.
+Some community managers now use Discord (a VoIP, instant messaging and digital distribution platform) servers and create channels within them to reach different audiences for the same brand.
 Call it “specialism.”
-Outside of gaming, Jose Cuervo recently set up a series of virtual parties in Discord, and held challenges, provided interactions with celebrities and gave out prizes (including chat time with celebrities.)
+Outside of gaming, Jose Cuervo recently set up a series of virtual parties in Discord, and held challenges, provided interactions with celebrities and gave out prizes including chat time with celebrities.

-With 2020’s forced remote presentations, it also became clear that some of the key visual benefits of new technologies were difficult to share with virtual audiences.
+With 2020 and many of 2021’s forced remote presentations, it also became clear that some of the key visual benefits of new technologies were difficult to share with virtual audiences.
 4K HDR video at 60fps isn’t easily pushed around the internet, with most streaming platforms topping out at 1080 SDR.
 Compounding the issue, a low percentage of people have a suitable internet connection and the screen to view 4K or HDR.

 All of these issues might feel familiar if you’re a customer of the many game streaming services (Google Stadia, Microsoft Cloud Gaming, Amazon Luna, etc.).
 Hopefully these issues will be addressed in the coming year(s), making it easier for the industry to better merge the virtual worlds into the physical and vice versa.

 • Create purposeful and focused, surprising engagements to keep the community engaged.